 All You Need To Know About Portage Salarial In France

 Portage salarial is the French term for the services of umbrella (portage) companies that host self-employed workers in France.
-One of the major benefit of this is that it allows the self-employed to enjoy the autonomy of working independently.
+One of the major benefits of this is that it allows the self-employed to enjoy the autonomy of working independently.
 They can do this while having the social protections and status like an employee.

 How does portage salarial work?